whiteducksoftware/sample-mvc/README.md

 This is a simple ASP .NET Core 3.0 MVC Demo application that you can use to demonstrate e. g. containerization or deployments.

+You can test the latest version of this application [online](https://demo.mbrandl.com/).

 ## Usage

 Just clone this repository and start the application using ```dotnet run```